github-education-resources/hackconviii/.github/ISSUE_TEMPLATE/scavenger-hunt.md

 Upload the selfie of you and a GitHub team member or Campus Expert here.

 **Show us your "view" 🖼**
-Upload a picture of your conference view.
+- [ ] I've uploaded my view to the Discussion

 **Where in the world? 🌍**
-Upload a picture of your part of the world.
+- [ ] I've uploaded a picture to the Discussion

-**Attend at least one GitHub Education lightning talk ⚡️** Which talk did you attend?
+**Attend at least one lightning talk or panel featuring a Campus Expert ⚡️** Which talk did you attend?
 Tell us a little bit about something you learned or were surprised by.

+🥚
+Share with us a screenshot of what you found 😁 be sure to include your computer's clock in the screenshot to verify you've found the surprise yourself 🎉